muya/muya.github.io/_posts/2021/2021-06-19-wiremock-response-templating.md

 ## Summary
-In this article, we went through an introduction to Wiremock, and showed how to use Docker to set it up.
+In this part of the series, we went through an introduction to Wiremock, and showed how to use Docker to set it up.

 We also mocked an API endpoint.